Tuesday, September 27, 2016

 CB: Bob McKinlay (Scotland)

 Born in Scotland, Bob McKinlay was an one club player for Nottingham Forest.
 He played for them between 1951 and 1969.
-He bgan in the 2nd divsion with the club, but most of his career was spent in the top flight.
+He began in the 2nd divsion with the club, but most of his career was spent in the top flight.
 He is the club's record appearance holder and won the 1959 FA Cup Final with the club against Luton Town.
+His uncle Billy McKinlay also played for the same club.

 CB: Larry Lloyd (England)